From BR Bullpen

 Career analysis

 Although he played at a very high level of ability for a long time, Magee's career may not have been long enough to reach the Hall of Fame marks that are often required.
-He didn't get to 3,000 hits, although his 2,169 hits were achieved completely in the dead-ball era when hits were hard to get.
-He didn't have 500 doubles, although his 425 doubles and 166 triples and 83 home runs show substantial power at a time when few players displayed much power.
+He didn't get to 3,000 hits, although his 2,169 hits were achieved completely in the dead-ball era when hits were hard to come by.
+He didn't have 500 doubles, although his 425 doubles, 166 triples and 83 home runs show substantial power at a time when few players displayed much power.
 His 441 stolen bases put him at # 53 of all time.

 Both the Black Ink and Gray Ink Hall of Fame appraisal methods show him as better than the average Hall of Famer.
-In 2008 he was on the pre-1943 Veterans Committee ballot for Hall of Fame consideration.
+In 2008 he was on the pre-1943 Veterans Committee ballot for Hall of Fame consideration, but he was not elected.
+There is still hope that he will eventually make it to Cooperstown, however.

 One of the most similar players, based on similarity scores, was his near-contemporary Bobby Veach.
 There are two Hall of Famers on his list of most similar players, one of whom is Edd Roush, his Cincinnati teammate.
 The two had similar power, although Roush had a higher batting average due to playing much of his career in the lively ball era.
 One can easily argue, however, that Magee was a better and more dominant player since he does much better on the Black Ink and Gray Ink tests.